QuickBooks for Bookkeepers: The 2026 Workflow Guide

 | Setup time per client | 30–60 min (publisher + categories + rules) | 20–40 min (upload email + publisher) | ~5 minutes (connect inbox, set destination) |

 How to read this table.
 Dext and Hubdoc are the incumbent publishers: they take source documents, OCR them, and write transactions into QBO with the source attached.
 They are excellent at the publish step and mature.
-Their weakness is the collection step — they both depend on the client remembering to upload or forward, and Hubdoc's OCR is noticeably weaker than Dext's.
+Their weakness is the collectionstep — they both depend on the client remembering to upload or forward, and firms generally rate Hubdoc's OCR below Dext's.

 Expensent sits upstream.
-Instead of asking the client to upload receipts, you connect their inbox via OAuth and every invoice email is surfaced in a dashboard, categorized by status (ready to forward, sitting on a vendor portal waiting to be downloaded, ambiguous, or false positive).
-You approve what you want, one click forwards it to the client's @qbodocs.com address, and you can create an auto-forwarding rule so the next time that invoice comes in it flows through automatically.
-Because forwarding happens through the connected mailbox, there is no Gmail verification dead end and no Manage Senders hand-registration per vendor.
+Instead of asking the client to upload receipts, you connect their inbox via OAuth and invoices Expensent identifies are surfaced in a dashboard, grouped by next action (ready to forward, sitting on a vendor portal waiting to be downloaded, ambiguous, or false positive).
+You approve what you want, one click forwards it to the client's QuickBooks forwarding address, and you can create a rule so future matching invoices are forwarded when the rule fires.
+Because forwarding happens through the connected mailbox, you are not maintaining Gmail keyword filters; the connected sender still needs to be enabled in QuickBooks Manage forwarding email.
 Expensent supports multiple connected inboxes per account, so a single client engagement can pull from both an accounts@ alias and a personal owner mailbox.

 Expensent does not currently offer a firm-level console.
 The model for bookkeepers is one Expensent account per client engagement — either billed to the client, or consolidated under one account when the bookkeeper is an authorized user on the client's mailbox.
 Dext and Hubdoc are still the right call if a single multi-client firm console is the top requirement.
 If continuous inbox-level capture with 5-minute setup and one-click forwarding to QBO is the top requirement, Expensent is the cleaner fit.